Agricultural policy for the environment or environmental policy for agriculture?

 Dr Alison Margaret Burrell passed away in October 2018.

 Due to her intensive policy-related scientific work and close involvement with the EAAE and the JRC, the Organising and Scientific Committees have decided to grant the "Alison Burrell Award" to the best paper presented at the 172nd EAAE Seminar.

-The award will be granted according to the following criteria, motivated by Alison's extraordinary writing skills and capacity as an author to communicate policy-relevant research:
+The award have been granted according to the following criteria, motivated by Alison's extraordinary writing skills and capacity as an author to communicate policy-relevant research: